 How family conflict can influence your child

 Conflict in families can impact children in many ways and long-term exposure to conflict may be psychologically damaging.
-Children can be influenced by family fighting in a number of ways.
+Children can be influenced by family issues like fighting in a number of ways.

 - Some children and adolescents may act out by showing increased aggression, defiance and behavioral problems.

 - Your child may experience depressive symptoms, such as feeling lonely or sad, or isolating themselves in their bedroom for long periods.